mw5mercs-modding/harjel/Readme.md

 The HarJel mod depends on YetAnotherMechLab (YAML).
 It makes use of the extended equipment property system provided by YAML.
 In fact, the requirements I had for Harjel let me to develop the equipment properties system in the first place.
 See below for details.

+## Mod Compatibility

+HarJel overrides `AbstractMech` in order to trigger the self-repair when taking damage.
+Thus, it is incompatible with any mod changing it as well.

 ## Developer Notes

 ### Equipment Configuration